Akuli/jou/README.md

     return 0
 ```

-Inheritance is not and will not ever be supported (see [design goals and non-goals](#design-goals-and-non-goals) below).
 However, classes can be generic (with some limitations),
-so it is possible to implement a dynamically growing array in Jou:
+so it is possible to implement reusable data structures in Jou.
+Here is an array that grows dynamically as items are appended to it:

 ```python
 import "stdlib/assert.jou"